... I finally said good-bye to my cousin's little house that I'd been living in for the past five years.

 Even without the house stuff, sometimes, it seems like too much work to bother blogging at all.
 And then I get an awesome email like today, from a Spanish reader living in The Netherlands who's learning to cook Vietnamese food from the blog, which spurred me to ask my Facebook fans to chime in with who they are and where they live.
 I love that my readers come from and live all over the world!

 The house still isn't done, and yet I decide to take my first real vacation in seven years.
-My flight is boarding.
+I'm writing this from Washington Dulles International Airport and my flight is boarding.
 I forgot my travel-sized toiletries and couldn't find three travel books, but squeezed in my favorite cowboy boots.
 And if you've been reading for a while, perhaps you can figure out where I'm headed.

 Gotta go!
 Last call for boarding.